Automate AWS Lambda Layer Creation with Python and Shell Scripts

 find build/python/lib/python$pythonVersion/site-packages -type f -name "*LICENSE*" -exec rm -rf {{}} \;

-zip -r $packageName python
+cd build && zip -r $packageName python

-# deactivate the conda environment
+# deactivate and remove the conda environment

-conda remove --name $pyLayerEnv --all --yes
+conda deactivate && conda remove --name $pyLayerEnv --all --yes

 # move the zip layer package under the project directory